Heaveness/social-network-api-mongodb/README.md

 To update a Thought by ID: **use PUT request with a raw JSON body**
 ```
 {
-    "thoughtText": "This is an updated Thought!",
+    "thoughtText": "This is an updated Thought!"
 }
 ```